Heroes of Tomorrow Fitness Center

 The fundamentals of taking a fitness test are the following:

 1- Add speed / pace workouts to your running so you are prepared for a timed run at a faster pace than a jog.
-Good goals for men and men are 7-8 minute mile pace respectively.
+Good goals for men and women are 7-8 minute mile pace respectively.
+If you can get 6-7 min mile pace - even better especially when the process is highly competitive - better is recommended.

-2- Prepare muscles by stretching prior to pushups, sit-ups, pull-ups type exercises.
+2- Prepare muscles by warming up prior to pushups, sit-ups, pull-ups type exercises.
+A run 25m jogs, dynamic stretches, and a 1-5 pyramid is a good warmup:

 3- Most importantly, prior to running / after calisthenics, get the blood back to your legs by warming up the legs by jogging, stretching upper body and legs. (transition training)

-4- Practice, practice, practice – you should take the test once a week to mark progress and see where you need to focus your next week workouts.
-This will help you with the anxiety of the unknown of the test and the only butterflies you will be feeling is good competition adrenaline that will enhance your performance on test day.
+4- Practice, practice, practice – you should take the test once a week (at the least once every 2 weeks) to mark progress and see where you need to focus your next week workouts.
+This will also help you with the anxiety of the test as you can honestly tell yourself, "this is just another workout day."

 Here is something to consider.